BREAD

 Juvenile Justice

-our leaders got Lead Juvenile Court Judge Elizabeth Gill to utilize Neighborhood Restorative Justice circles as a diversion for first-time non-violent youth offenders.
+Our leaders got Lead Juvenile Court Judge Elizabeth Gill to utilize Neighborhood Restorative Justice circles as a diversion for first-time non-violent youth offenders.
 Currently seven neighborhoods are diverting children from the juvenile system through Restorative practices.

 Mental Health